-If the universal field were assigned the neutral value of zero (0) and the particle, condensed EM field, a value of one (1), the resultant inward diffusing EM field, its gravity field, would have a corresponding negative quantity the equal and opposite value of negative one (-1).
-They naturally reciprocate despite the apparent difference in their size and strength, which is a product of their different but opposite densities, diagram 3.
+If the UF were assigned the neutral value of zero (0) and the condensed particle (EM_p) a value of one (1), the resultant inward diffusion of the UF, the particle's gravity field $(-EM_g)$, would have a corresponding negative quantity equivalent to negative one (-1).
+They naturally reciprocate despite their divergent size and opposite diffusion, as implied in diagram 3.

-EM fields diffuse outward exponentially.
-Gravity fields also diffuse exponentially but inward toward a particle's center.
-It makes no difference whether the diffusion dissipates inward or outward.
+It makes no difference whether the EM field's diffusion dissipates inward or outward.
 The gradient still has to diminish exponentially.
-Both are subject to the same inherent geometry of a sphere that's bound to the inverse square law (Intensity or Density $1/r^2$ ).
+Both are subject to the inherent geometry of a sphere that's bound to the inverse square law (Intensity or Density $1/r^2$).

-An EM field's exponential diffusion from higher inner density to lower outer density creates outward acting radial pressure.
+The exponential outward diffusion of a particle's EM field from higher inner density to lower outer density creates outward acting radial pressure.
 This should be interpreted as a positive charge, having a male or originative quality.

-A gravity field's exponential diffusion from higher outer density to lower inner density creates inward acting radial pressure, which should be viewed as a negative charge, having a female or receptive quality.
-The greatest pressure of each occurs simultaneously at their coinciding centers.
+The exponential inward diffusion of gravity's EM field from higher outer density to lower inner density creates inward acting radial pressure, which should be viewed as a negative charge, having a female or receptive quality.

-(27 Fields v 11.1a)
+Figure 2 (27 Fields vf 12a)

-COALESCING BODIES
+4 COALESCING BODIES

 BODIES AREN'T ATTRACTED TO ONE ANOTHER.
-THEY'RE CONSTANTLY PRESSED TOGETHER BY HIGHER FIELD DENSITY TOW ARD LOWER FIELD DENSITY AS THEY MECHANICALLY REACTIVELY SEARCH FOR EQUILIBRIUM IN THE EVER-DECREASING DENSITY OF THEIR EVER-MERGING GRAVITY FIELDS.
+THEY'RE CONSTANTLY PRESSED TOGETHER BY HIGHER FIELD DENSITY TOWARD LOWER FIELD DENSITY AS THEY MECHANICALLY REACTIVELY SEARCH FOR EQUILIBRIUM IN THE EVER-DECREASING DENSITY OF THEIR EVER-MERGING GRAVITY FIELDS.